 There are ways to manage this thatch layer which is discussed in other articles.
 However, de-thatching Saint Augustine is a difficult task because this grass doesn't have underground runners to regenerate from.
 Saint Augustine is a grass best suited to partial shade, and when grown in partial shade it will develop far fewer thatch problems than when this grass is grown in full sun.
 And if regular de-thatching isn't undertaken on Saint Augustine at least once every few years, it becomes almost impossible to ever cut back the thatch layer as it builds higher from year to year.

-How To Kill or Remove A St Augustine Grass Lawn
+How To Remove A St Augustine Grass Lawn

 Whatever the reason, once the decision has been made to remove an old St Augustine lawn, the next question arises how to do this quickly and effectively.
 Should we poison the lawn several times prior to removing the lawn like we often must do for Bermuda grass, or is there an easier way?

 The good news is that because Saint Augustine Grass doesn't have rhizomes (underground runners), once we remove the above ground runners (stolons) which make up the lawn, the job is almost done.
 Because Saint Augustine grass doesn't have these underground runners like other warm season grasses, the turf cannot regenerate itself once the top lawn and thatch layer is removed.

 The best, fastest and easiest way to remove an old Saint Augustine lawn is to hire a mini digger from the hire shop.
 A small digger is best suited to remove Saint Augustine lawns which have only a few inches of thatch built up.

 Once we have greater levels of thatch, from between 3 to 10 inches high, then we could consider hiring a digger operator to remove the old Saint Augustine lawn for us if the job becomes too difficult, and to take away the rubbish for us, because there's going to be a lot of it, especially on larger lawns.